Table of Contents

 You can also ask for screenshots of your baby when you get the ultrasound to cherish and look at when you feel no symptoms and start to freak out (again).

 Those are 5 ways to help ease your mind when you start to feel like you’re not pregnant in the first trimester.
 Here are a few more common questions we get all the time about the first trimester and not feeling pregnant.

 Why You May Not Be Feeling Pregnant

 A common question for some women, why don’t I feel pregnant?
 You could be 5 weeks pregnant and not have any pregnancy symptoms.
 You could be 13 weeks and also feel no pregnancy symptoms.
 You know why?
 Because each pregnancy and person is different and what is normal for one may not be normal for another.

-Here are a few things that may make you feel like you are not pregnant.
+Here are a few things that may make you feel like you are not feeling it.

 - No baby bump

 - No ‘pregnancy’ symptoms